jbarrera30/Sandcastle-Model/README.md

 (31 May):
 I uploaded the 'master' file called "Sandcastles_v2", which contains the code for creating and visualizing the castles, creating the waves, and hitting the castle with each wave.
 The methods that need refinement are: the collapsing of the castle after each wave hit (tetris-like so far), the force function for each wave, and more realistic wave parameters.

+(4 June):
+I uploaded some new changes (in "Sandcastles_v4") which include comments to explain what each method does and how the code "flows".
+The code is ready to include the tides and the force function as we discussed in yesterday's meeting.
+I'll probably include these in the next few days and upload the updated version.